Can Pregnant Women Use CBD?

 Not only is there not enough research that proves its safe to use during pregnancy, but there’s also the fact that CBD alters the endocannabinoid system, which is vital for fetal neurological development.
 It’s been suggested that the endocannabinoid system plays an integral role in a developing infant.

-There’s apprehension that cannabis compounds (like THC and CBD) could interfere in the natural developmental process, which could cause problems in the future.
+There’s apprehension that Cannabis compounds (like THC and CBD) could interfere in the natural developmental process, which could cause problems in the near future.

 There’s simply no telling.
-Research on the subject is scant…and until there’s more, it’s all but impossible to say.
+Research on the subject is minimal and until there’s more, it’s all but impossible to say.

 So Can Pregnant Women Use CBD?

 Any pregnant woman interested in using CBD during pregnancy is highly advised to speak to their doctor before doing so.
-Because of the serious lack of research of the effects of CBD on the developing fetus, there’s no way to say if pregnant women should use CBD or not.
+Due to the serious lack of research of the effects of CBD on the developing fetus.
+There is no way to say if pregnant women should use CBD or not.